-Conspicuously small and hidden for the shrine that shares its city’s name, Kanazawa Shrine is a secret many visitors miss and fewer know how to appreciate.
-The grounds of this small, but brilliantly-colored shrine are connected to ancient folklore and is Kanazawa’s namesake.
+For the shrine that shares its city’s name, this shrine is conspicuously small and hidden away.
+As such, Kanazawa Shrine is a secret many visitors miss and even fewer know how to appreciate.
+The grounds of this brilliantly-colored shrine are connected to ancient folklore behind Kanazawa’s name.

 The Well from Which Kanazawa Draws its Name